 Hey y’all – today I’ve got another bonus dress from my book Sundressing, and a tutorial to show you how to add a sleeve to a dress.
 This flutter sleeve couldn’t be more simple, and using the bodice pattern in the book, you can modify any of the dresses this way.

 The sleeve question came up almost immediately after announcing the book, and I had anticipated that some of my more modest readers might want a sleeve, so my plan was always to do this tutorial.
-If a set in sleeve is more your speed, I have the tutorial about drafting a sleeve here.
+If a set-in sleeve is more your speed, I have a tutorial about drafting a sleeve here.

 And incidentally, the day we went to take these photos, my Rocksbox set showed up with these rose colored earrings, and it was like my stylist was reading my mind.
 If you’d like to try Rocksbox, you can get a FREE month here using the code mellysewsxoxo when you sign up.

 So here’s how you do it.
 Start by drawing in the half inch seam allowances on your bodice pattern in the shoulder and armscye area (blue lines below).
 Then measure the portion of the armscye you want the sleeve to cover – red lines below.

 Finally, draw a half circle as shown above, with the red side equaling the measurement of the two red portions of the armscye.

 Fabric is important for flutter sleeves; you want something with a lot of drape, like this silk/cotton blend I used.
 Other good options are things like rayon challis, cotton voile, and knit.
 What you don’t want is straight up quilting cotton, twill, or other fabrics with a lot of body – that may end up looking like wings.